Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs)

 Junior Accessory Dwelling Units (JADUs) are allowed to be created within the walls of a proposed or existing single-family residence and shall contain no more than 500 square feet.
 JADUs offer additional housing options.
 They may share central systems, contain a basic kitchen utilizing small plug-in appliances, may share a bathroom with the primary dwelling, all to reduce development costs.
 JADUs present no additional stress on utility services or infrastructure because they simply repurpose existing space within the residence and do not expand the dwellings planned occupancy.

 New!
-Accessory Dwelling Unit Handbook with new laws effective January 1, 2020
+Accessory Dwelling Unit Handbook with updates and laws effective January 1, 2020

 The Legislature further updated ADU and JADU law effective January 1, 2020 to clarify and improve various provisions in order to promote the development of ADUs and junior accessory dwelling units (JADUs).
 These include allowing ADUs and JADUs to be built concurrently with a single-family dwelling, opening areas where ADUs can be created to include all zoning districts that allow single-family and multifamily uses, modifying fees from utilities such as special districts and water corporations, limited exemptions or reductions in impact fees, and reduced parking requirements.
 Please see the Accessory Dwelling Unit Handbook (PDF) for more information.